gomods/athens/docs/content/walkthrough.md

 Using the most simple installation possible, let's walk through how to use the Athens proxy, and figure out what is happening at each step.

-Before moving on, let's clear our Go Modules cache so that we can see the Athens proxy in action without any caches populated:
+Before moving on, let's clear our Go Modules local files so that we can see the Athens proxy in action without any modules locally populated:

 **Bash**
 ```bash